neurobagel/documentation/docs/infrastructure.md

     The `recipes` repo you cloned contains a script [`graphdb_setup.sh`](https://github.com/neurobagel/recipes/blob/main/scripts/graphdb_setup.sh) which runs the first-time setup steps automatically for GraphDB.

+    ??? info "Redeploying Neurobagel after having run the first-time setup"

+        If you have already completed the first-time setup for Neurobagel (i.e., you previously set up a Neurobagel node on your machine) but need to redeploy Neurobagel _from scratch_, you will likely need to first wipe all the settings you previously set for GraphDB.

+        To do this, you need to either:

+        - Clear the contents of your persistent GraphDB home directory on your filesystem (the path specified for `NB_GRAPH_ROOT_HOST` in your `.env`, which is `~/graphdb-home` by default)

+        OR

+        - Modify `.env` to specify a new, different path for `NB_GRAPH_ROOT_HOST`

+        (Note that `NB_GRAPH_ROOT_CONT` does not need to be modified!)

+        This is because the configuration for a GraphDB instance is not tied to a specific GraphDB Docker container, but to the persistent home directory for GraphDB on the host machine.

     Run the script as follows
     (assuming you are in the `recipes/scripts` directory):